-If your managed service provider (MSP) business has a business continuity offering, you have a lot of responsibility on your shoulders.
-If disaster strikes, the solutions you put in place to get businesses up and running again need to work, without fail.
-The worst possible scenario for your MSP business would be to discover that you’ve made business continuity planning or implementation mistakes — after disaster strikes and it’s too late to correct them.
+If your managed service provider (MSP) business has a business continuity offering, you have a lot of responsibility.
+If disaster strikes, the solutions you put in place to get companies up and running again need to work without fail.
+The worst possible scenario for your MSP business would be to discover that you’ve made business continuity planning or implementation mistakes – after disaster strikes, and it’s too late to correct them.

 Here are seven questions to ask yourself about your business continuity offering:

 Is my business continuity offering broad enough?

-MSPs are usually pretty vigilant about making sure data is backed up, infrastructure is operational, and telephone systems are working.
+MSPs are usually pretty vigilant about ensuring data is backed up, infrastructure is operational, and telephone systems are working.
 But is that all your clients need to restore operations?
-When you perform the client’s needs assessment, also consider physical security, access control, internal communications, order fulfillment and delivery, and other solutions, services, and processes that keep the business running.
+When performing the client’s needs assessment, consider physical security, access control, internal communications, order fulfillment and delivery, and other solutions, services, and processes that keep the business running.

 Am I complying with industry regulations and guidance?

 For clients with businesses in highly regulated industries with mission-critical operations such as healthcare or finance, a business continuity offering must address regulatory compliance during the event.
 A lapse in security or privacy is not acceptable.

-Executing a business continuity plan won’t be 100-percent automated.
+Executing a business continuity plan won’t be 100 percent automated.
 It will require people to take action as well.
-Your offering should include documentation and training to help prepare your client’s employees to respond.
-It’s also important to ensure there is support for the business continuity solution you put in place from the top down, increasing the odds of buy-in throughout the client’s organization.
+Therefore, your offering should include documentation and training to help prepare your client’s employees to respond.
+It’s also essential to ensure support for the business continuity solution you put in place from the top down, increasing the odds of buy-in throughout the client’s organization.

 What triggers action?

 “Disaster” can be as simple as a power or internet service outage or as devastating as Hurricane Katrina.
 As businesses learned in 2020, a pandemic can also mean shutdowns and the absence of employees or managers that can bring operations to a halt.
 Regardless of how severe the event is, it usually causes some degree of confusion and, perhaps, panic.
 Does your solution automatically kick in and support recovery, even if key personnel are unavailable?

 Does my business continuity plan consider contingencies?